nuls-io/devsite/docs/nips/NIP-4.md

 a.
 A candidate for the NULS ambassador is required to create a NULS node.

 b.
-A candidate is required to agree with the values of NULS, understand the core knowledge of NULS, and respect members of the NULS community.
+Identify with the NULS concepts of values, understand the core knowledge of NULS and respect the members of the NULS community.
+The election cycle is quarterly and requires a full 3 month commitment.
+Consider this commitment before running for election.
+Ambassadors are expected to meet the full term of the quarterly commitment.

 c.
 The appointment of NULS ambassadors is implemented through community voting.
 Candidates are able to apply for the position of ambassador during the first two months of a quarter.
 At the beginning of the third month of a quarter, the NULS team will initiate the voting and 1/3 of the candidates with the most votes will become the new ambassadors.
 For example, if 10 persons apply, 4 candidates with the most votes will get elected.